ongyongen/Singapore-Building-Address-Scraper/README.md

-# singapore-building-address-information
+# singapore-building-address-data-repository

-A repository of Singapore building address information, scraped with OneMap's Search API
+A repository of Singapore building address data, scraped with OneMap's Search API